Call or Text (250) 891-3027 TheGriffonsDen@Gmail.com

 – Every expedition must file a log (maps, rune rubbings, sightings, casualties) upon return.

-– Any individual showing signs of the miasma psychosis must be sent to the chapel for quarantine and cleansing IMMEDIATELY and reported to the Port Authority.
+– Any individual showing signs of the miasma psychosis must be IMMEDIATELY sent to the chapel for quarantine and cleansing, then reported to the Port Authority for monitoring.

-– Anyone breaking miasma quarantine will face summary execution.
+– Anyone ducking or breaking miasma quarantine will face summary execution.

 – Obey the orders of Charter Officers.